HakuSystems/nanoSDK-Modified-VRChat-SDK/README.md

 - Caring team member always looking out for the team
 - Professional Python programmer

+**valajusus(enemy of the state)** 🦹‍♂️
+- He is a very active Team member for the discord server, and also responsible for you support/license tickets

 ### 🛠️ Development Team

 **Everspace** 🌌